muntajihad/scRNA-seq_using_Cufflinks/README.md

 # scRNA-seq analysis using Cufflinks
-# Topha-Cufflinks pipeline for single-cell RNA-seq analysis
+# Tophat-Cufflinks pipeline for single-cell RNA-seq analysis

 This is based on http://cole-trapnell-lab.github.io/cufflinks/